Meat Loaf: 1970s

 Meat Loaf and Steinman started working on Bat Out of Hell in 1972, but did not get serious about it until the end of 1974.
 Meat Loaf then decided to leave theater and concentrate exclusively on music.
-Meat Loaf was cast as an understudy for John Belushi in the National Lampoon show Lemmings.
+Meat Loaf was cast as an understudy for John Belushi in The National Lampoon Show.
 It was at the Lampoon show that Meat Loaf met Ellen Foley, the co-star who sang "Paradise by the Dashboard Light" and "Bat Out of Hell" with him on the album Bat Out of Hell.

 Meat Loaf and Steinman spent time seeking a record deal; however, their approaches were rejected by each record company, because their songs did not fit any specific recognized music industry style.
 Todd Rundgren, under the impression that they already had a record deal, agreed to produce the album as well as play lead guitar along with other members of Rundgren's band Utopia and Max Weinberg.
 They then shopped the record around, but they still had no takers until Steve Popovich's Cleveland International Records took a chance, releasing Bat Out of Hell in October 1977.

 Meat Loaf and Steinman formed the band Neverland Express to tour in support of Bat Out of Hell.
 Their first gig was opening for Cheap Trick in Chicago.
 Meat Loaf gained national exposure as the musical guest on Saturday Night Live on March 25, 1978.
+Host Christopher Lee introduced him with a groan worthy joke.
 In 1978, Meat Loaf jumped off a stage in Ottawa, Ontario, breaking his leg.
 He finished his tour performing in a wheelchair.

 Bat Out of Hell has sold an estimated 43 million copies globally, including 15 million in the United States, making it one of the best-selling albums of all time.
 In the United Kingdom alone, its 2.1 million sales put it in 38th place.
 Despite peaking at No. 9 and spending only two weeks in the top ten in 1981, it has now spent 485 weeks on the UK Albums Chart (May 2015), a figure bettered only by Rumours by Fleetwood Mac with 487 weeks.
 In Australia, it knocked the Bee Gees off the No. 1 spot and became the biggest-selling album of all time in that country.
 Bat Out of Hell has, as of December 2020, spent a total of 522 weeks in the Top 200 in the UK chart.